TinosNitso/VanityTXID-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot-v1.3.2.png)

 v1.3.2 screenshot used nonce '0300000000361edc', which corresponds to the 4th thread, and only took about half a minute.
 I suspect assembly code may be four times faster than the 0.67 MH/s seen here.
 For my i7-2600 CPU, I've read estimates ranging from 5 to 24 MH/s for an 80B block header.
-For 197B I get just over 1.9 MH/s.
+For 197B in v1.4.0 I get just over 1.9 MH/s.

 SLP Edition version 3.6.7-dev6 doesn't use up a CPU processor in the background, unlike 3.6.6.
 It also has newer code.
 The issue arises in both Windows & Linux.